LamaElMalatawy/Chartlytics-Frontend/README.md

 # chartlytics

-Our Graduation Project

-<h2> Introduction </h2>
-Chart images are commonly used for data visualization.
-Automatically reading the chart values is a key step for chart content understanding.
-Charts have a lot of variations in style (e.g. bar chart, line chart, pie chart and etc.), which makes pure rule-based data extraction methods difficult to handle.
-Analysis of these data can bring us huge benefits, including scientific document processing and reading experience enhancement for visually impaired people.
-However, it is well-known that inferring key insights from charts can be quite challenging and time-consuming.
+Chart images play a vital role in visualizing data, but automatically extracting the values from these charts poses a significant challenge.
+The diverse range of chart styles makes it difficult to employ pure rule-based data extraction methods effectively.
+Developing a system that generates textual descriptions of images would improve the accessibility of digital content for individuals with visual impairments. <br><br> To address this issue, we developed Chartlytics, a user-friendly, accessible application that can create textual descriptions for given a chart image and display them for the user in the form of a plain understandable text or a sound that people with complete loss of vision can easily hear.

 <h2> Objectives </h2>
 <ol>